RatthewMen/git-project-MATTHEW/README.md

 Modifier and type: static void remakes the Hashmap after the code is ran again.
 It reads the index and remakes the hashmap so that we can use it for staging or anything else

+3.2 (10/5/2025)
+    #1
+deleteIndex()
+Modifier and type: static void deletes the index by deleting all the files first and then the index folder itself
+    #2
+DirectoryTreeGenerator(String directoryPath)
+Modifier and type: static String makes a tree from the provided directory.
+If a file is in the directory then it hashes the file and adds it to a String builder in the format (blob <SHA1> <pathName>).
+After all files has been hashed, it makes a tree in the objects folder with the hash of all of the contents of the tree and returns it.
+If there are directories in the provided directory the method recursively calls itself and makes a tree object for the inner and outer directories.
+The inner directory tree is also added to the outer directory with the format (tree <SHA1> <pathName>).

 Change Log:
+10/5/2025:
+- GP 3.2:  a method that, given a String directory path:
+1. Generates a tree file containing references to all files and subdirectories
+2. Returns the SHA-1 hash of the generated tree based on its contents Blob format (blob <SHA1> <pathName>)
+Tree format (tree <SHA1> <pathName>)
+- updated readme a little bit

 10/2/2025:
-- GP 3.1:
-- Split the code into different sections like Hashing, GitDirectory, and RandomFiles to make the codebase more readable GitDiectory is all the methods that is used to make the gitfolders Hashing is all the methods used for Hashing the blob RandomFiles is all the methods for creating and deleting the random files for testing Git now just holds all the methods for creating the fake github
+- GP 3.1: Split the code into different sections like Hashing, GitDirectory, and RandomFiles to make the codebase more readable
+GitDiectory.java is all the methods that is used to make the gitfolders Hashing.java is all the methods used for Hashing the blob RandomFiles.java is all the methods for creating and deleting the random files for testing Git.java now just holds all the methods for creating the fake github
 - reorganized and updated ReadMe

 9/26/2025: